RussellBrand/acyclic-ts/doc/backlog.md

 ```

 1. copy has same stuff
-2. changing one doesn't change the other
+2. changing one doesn't change the other -- add nodes
+3. changing one doesn't change the other -- add edge